knpuniversity/rest/knpu/location-header.rst

     }

-The ``generateUrl`` method is a shortcut I added for our app, and it combines the ``nickname`` with the rest of the URL for the route.
-How you generate a URL will be different in your app, but the idea is the same: set the ``Location`` header to the URI where I can GET this new resource.
+The ``generateUrl`` method is a shortcut I added for our app, and it combines the ``nickname`` with the rest of the URL.
+You may make URLs differently in your app, but the idea is the same: set the ``Location`` header to the URI where I can GET this new resource.

 .. tip::